lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-fields-with-args.md

 // ..
 ```

-The `personasResolver` function needs access to the list of available `personas` in order to do filtering, so Mirage conveniently passes a `getPersonas` function which returns the total list of available personas to our resolver.
+The `personasResolver` function needs access to the list of available `personas` in order to do filtering, so Kimera conveniently passes a `getPersonas` function which returns the total list of available personas to our resolver.

 > **Note**
 >